Updated: Nov 19

 Dosage: Squeeze lemon or lime juice on salads, veggies or any hot meal to add a little zest plus vitamin C to serve as a natural immune-booster.

 7. Green Tea Epigallocatechin gallate (EGCG) is the plant compound, or catechin, found in green tea that may exert antiviral and cancer-fighting effects.
 Numerous studies have been conducted evaluating the effects of green tea on certain types of cancer.
-Many studies have shown protective benefits of green tea against colon, breast, esophageal, and ovarian cancer.
+Many studies have shown the protective benefits of green tea against colon, breast, esophageal, and ovarian cancer.

 Dosage: Since there are many variables involved in each study, there has not been one standard recommendation for green tea consumption.
 Most studies have safely demonstrated that between 1 and 4 cups of green tea daily may contribute to health benefits.